vpahwa-deloitte/nodejs-mini-assmt/README.md

-"This commit includes the initial project setup with the following features:
+This commit introduces the following changes:
-- Folder structure creation
-- Installation of required dependencies (express)
-- Configuration files (e.g., package.json, .gitignore, etc.)"
+- Design static data for matches and teams
+- Create match and team models to define their structure
+- Implement GET API logic in the match controller to retrieve match data
+- Implement GET API logic in the team controller to retrieve team data
+- Add routes for matches and teams to handle API requests